ljonesdesign/task-2.1/README.md

+# Simplified Theme for doing task 2.1

 This is your first task which is the 2.1 task.

-Recommended due date:As soon as possible!
-Class will go a lot smoother for you on Wednesday if you get this done before coming.
+Recommended due date:**As soon as possible!** Class will go a lot smoother for you on Wednesday if you get this done before coming.

 **If you so desire, you can use this project as a start for the remainder of your web development tasks.**